-Under this agreement, you will not be required to pay up front fees or surprise costs throughout the personal injury claims process.
+Under this agreement, you will not be required to pay upfront fees or surprise costs to your No Win No Fee solicitor throughout the personal injury claims process.
 However, if your case for hip replacement negligence is unsuccessful in securing a compensation amount, then you will not be held accountable for your solicitor’s fees.
 This means that the financial risks of pursuing are reduced for the claimant and they will not have to face any hidden bills incurred during the process itself.

-Our expert advisors can explain this process to you further and provide explanations to any questions you may have.
+Our expert advisors can explain the hip claims process to you further and provide explanations to any questions you may have regarding hip replacement compensation.
 Call us today for more information.

 There are several reasons why you could use our nationwide services.
 Regardless of where you are based across the country, we can help you pursue a claim for negligent hip replacement even though we may not be based in your local area.
 With so many modern forms of communication, it’s easy for our panel of experts to stay in contact with you throughout the process.
 We can contact you via email, telephone or post to inform you of any important updates regarding your case.